We believe that the wearing of school uniform gives children a sense of belonging and identity, and reinforces our school community.

 The school uniform consists of:

-- School sweat shirt with school logo
+- School sweat shirt, school logo optional

 - White shirt or blouse (long sleeves), school logo optional

 - White polo shirt (short sleeves), school logo optional